 Some people who pastor in small communities are bi-vocational, which means they have to work another job in addition to pastoring a church.
 And there’s a whole new breed of tentmaking church planters and missionaries who want to work another job so they can build relationships with people in the community.

-Fourth, the recent economic downturn has forced many churches to cut back on salaries, ask the pastors to pay a higher share of their health insurance (and of course, there are many pastors who have no health benefits at all), reduce contributions to the pastor’s retirement plan (again, I recognize that some pastors have no retirement plan), causing many ministry leaders to tighten their belts, rediscover frugality, and explore additional sources of income.
+Fourth, economic changes have forced many churches to cut back on salaries, ask the pastors to pay a higher share of their health insurance (and of course, there are many pastors who have no health benefits at all), reduce contributions to the pastor’s retirement plan (again, I recognize that some pastors have no retirement plan), causing many ministry leaders to tighten their belts, rediscover frugality, and explore additional sources of income.

 I don’t consider myself a financial expert, though I do have some personal experience in these topics.
 My goal is to share with you what I’m learning, and feature interviews with, and guest posts from, pastors and ministry leaders who do have real-life experience and expertise in these areas.